15 Signs That Your Relationship Could Turn Abusive

 You constantly feel like you’re walking on eggshells

 You should feel happy and at ease with your significant other—not always worried that he or she will be upset or disappointed with you.
 “If you feel the latter, you are likely to be in a relationship with someone who is insecure, has anger management issues and is controlling,” says Dr. Rahbar.
 “An abuser often creates such a hostile, unpredictable environment that the abused person feels extremely unsafe and on edge.”
-Here are signs that you’re in a healthy relationship.

 Your partner explodes in anger often

 “An explosive, impulsive, and intimidating interactional style may warn of domestic violence tendencies, explains Mayra Mendez, PhD, a licensed psychotherapist and program coordinator for intellectual and developmental disabilities and mental health services at Providence Saint John’s Child and Family Development Center in Santa Monica, California.
 “When expression of anger and aggression are in response to intolerance to differing opinions, thoughts, beliefs, or points of view, this is a warning sign of possible domestic violence tendencies.”
+Be aware of these gaslighting phrases that could raise a red flag for your relationship.

 You’re always wrong in every situation